 (1) The Commission must contribute 60% of all subscriptions received for each powerball draw to a combined Powerball Bloc prize fund in accordance with the appropriate agreement.

-(2) The contribution under subrule (1) are to be divided so that —
+(2) The total contribution under subrule (1) is to be divided so that —

-(a) 57.5% of the Commission’s subscriptions go to the Powerball Bloc prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go to the Powerball Bloc prize pool; and

-(b) the remaining 2.5% of the Commission’s subscriptions go to the Powerball Bloc prize reserve fund.
+(b) the balance of the contribution go to the Powerball Bloc prize reserve fund.

 (3) The prize reserve fund may only be distributed as additional prize money, in such amounts and in such powerball draws, as are agreed by the members of the Powerball Bloc.

 [Rule 18 amended in Gazette 16 Nov 2004 p.
-5065.]
+5065; 29 Sep 2006 p.
+4272.]

 Part 4 — Powerball draw